Transferring summer college credits, requesting teacher recommendations and more.

 For college students

-Transfer summer credits A student who took a course(s) over the summer at another college will need an official transcript sent to his home school to get those credits transferred.
+Transfer summer credits A student who took a course(s) over the summer at another college will need an official transcript sent to their home school to get those credits transferred.
 If the information on how to do this isn’t readily available on the visiting college’s website, your student can contact that school’s registrar’s office.
-While your student will receive credit for those summer courses, the grades will not count toward his GPA, though they will become a permanent part of his official transcript.
+While your student will receive credit for those summer courses, the grades will not count toward their GPA, though they will become a permanent part of their official transcript.

-Accept financial aid To find out the portion of the college tuition bill your student (or you) is responsible for, she’ll need to review and accept her financial aid on her student account.
-If that aid includes a federal loan which she plans to use, she must complete the online entrance counseling and provide references before the loan can be credited to her account.
+Accept financial aid To find out the portion of the college tuition bill your student (or you) is responsible for, your child will need to review and accept their financial aid on their student account.
+For incoming freshman, if that aid includes a federal loan which they plan to use, they must complete the online entrance counseling and provide references before the loan can be credited to their account.
 The processing of the loan takes a few business days once the online paperwork is completed, so to ensure the college bill can be paid on time, your student should accept and complete the requirements for all financial aid at least two weeks ahead of the payment deadline.

 Confirm graduation Your college senior is heading back to campus expecting to graduate next spring.
 Unfortunately, I’ve heard of college students who found out too late that they were short the credits or required courses they needed to earn their diploma as planned.
-Before your senior returns to college, review the requirements for his major and his transcript with him to see where he stands.
-He should also schedule an appointment with his adviser or the college’s graduation office (or both) for when he’s back on campus to make sure he’ll be wearing his cap and gown next spring.
+Before your senior returns to college, review the requirements for their major and their transcript with them to see where they stand.
+They should also schedule an appointment with their adviser and/or the registrar’s office for when they’re back on campus to get a “degree audit” to make sure they’ll be wearing their cap and gown next spring.